paul-zky/COBPjs-TurtleBot3/README.md

 This project uses [COBPjs](https://github.com/bThink-BGU/BPjs-Context) which is based on [BPjs](https://github.com/bThink-BGU/BPjs).
 A BPjs tutorial can be found [here](https://bpjs.readthedocs.io/en/latest/) and an explanation of COBP is provided by this [paper](https://www.sciencedirect.com/science/article/pii/S095058492030094X).
 To execute JavaScript code in Java, [Mozilla Rhino](https://github.com/mozilla/rhino) is used.

+## Contents of this branch
+In this branch possible ways to test COBPjs applications are demonstrated.
+The method uses additional testing B-Threads that contain assertion statements which check for errors and violations.
+If an assertion fails, an event listener will be notified and will cause the unit test in the host application to fail.
+Additionally the use of the model checker of BPjs/COBPjs is demonstrated on an simplified version of the collision avoidance components.

 ## Requirements
 This project requires:
 * [ROS with gazebo (tested with melodic)](http://wiki.ros.org/melodic/Installation)